MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

     \phi(z) = \frac{1}{\sqrt(2\pi)}e^{-\frac{1}{2}z^2}
 $$

-With this information, we can compute the probability that a judge will choose a given option:
+With this information, we can compute the probability that a judge will select option $A$ over $B$:

 $$
 P(X > Y) = P(X - Y > 0)